' . $this->item->name . '

 Our goal is to fulfill the mission by selecting superior quality individuals and providing them with excellent training, equipment, and guidance that exemplifies competence, friendliness and fairness.

 Although our police department is small in size, we remain on the cutting edge of new technology, equipment, and training.
-In addition to providing basic patrol and traffic functions, many of our officers are crossed trained to perform specialized police functions as outlined below

 The Town of Fairview provides the following services